Amel1987/Hello---world/README.md

 # Hello---world
+Hello people!

+I am new here and I want to learn programming Java, Python and other programming languages.
-Learning, creating and testing new code.
+My moto is learning, creating and testing new code.